 However, sensitivity is increased to the north of the area, where the wooded character of Thurstaston Common extends into the area and there is a concentration of valued semi-natural habitats and small-scale historic field patterns.
-The role of the area in providing a sense of separation between the village of Thurstaston and Irby, also raises sensitivity.
+The role of the area in providing a sense of separation between the village of Thurstaston and Irby, and between Irby and Pensby, also raises sensitivity.
 Views from higher ground to the west of the area increases the sense of remoteness.

-Overall, the area is considered to have a moderate sensitivity to change from residential development, however there are areas of higher sensitivity in the north, and along the open ridge in the west.
+Overall, the area is considered to have a moderate sensitivity to change from residential development.

+There are areas of higher sensitivity in the north, where the area is designated as part of the Dee Coast Area of Special Landscape Value, including Heswall Dales, Thurstaston Common and Royden Park, and along the open ridge in the west.

-Given the overall assessment of landscape sensitivity outlined above, the following general guidance applies to any development on this area:
+Given the overall assessment of landscape sensitivity outlined above the following general guidance applies to any development on this area:

-- Conserve and reinforce the network of native hedgerows and seek to create a stronger landscape structure to integrate development by increasing the presence of hedgerow trees and providing additional native woodland planting. - Restore hedgerow boundaries where these are fragmented and replace post and wire fencing with native hedgerow species. - Retain and manage areas of deciduous woodland within the area.
-Pursue opportunities to extend native woodland across undeveloped parts of the area as part of an integrated green infrastructure network connected to the surrounding landscape, to protect visual amenity and to help integrate potential development into the landscape. - Revert areas to grassland in order to increase species diversity (consistent with the priorities of the West Wirral Heathlands and Arrowe Park Nature Improvement Area). - Preserve the biodiversity value of the Backford Road Pond and The Rectory LWS/SBI. - Ensure the function of the area as a rural setting to Thurstaston is maintained by providing a clear physical and visual separation between the village and the adjacent settlement at Irby. - Conserve the rural character and intact historic field pattern, particularly in proximity to Irby Hall where the area contributes towards the setting of the Scheduled Monument and listed building. - Preserve open long-distance views to the west across the Dee Estuary towards the hills in North Wales. - Protect and enhance the public right of way connecting Irby to Thurstaston and promote further opportunities to increase access and enjoyment of the landscape in association with any new development. - Consider additional planting to reduce the visual impact of Pensby High School. - Consider views from Thurstaston Hill in relation to any development changes in the south of the area.
+Conserve and reinforce the network of native hedgerows and seek to create a stronger landscape structure to integrate development by increasing the presence of hedgerow trees and providing additional native woodland planting.

+- Restore hedgerow boundaries where these are fragmented and replace post and wire fencing with native hedgerow species. - Retain and manage areas of deciduous woodland within the area.

+Pursue opportunities to extend native woodland across undeveloped parts of the area as part of an integrated green infrastructure network connected to the surrounding landscape, to protect visual amenity and to help integrate potential development into the landscape. - Revert areas to grassland in order to increase species diversity (consistent with the priorities of the West Wirral Heathlands and Arrowe Park Nature Improvement Area). - Preserve the biodiversity value of the Backford Road Pond and The Rectory Local Wildlife Site / Site of Biological Importance. - Ensure the function of the area as a rural setting to Thurstaston is maintained by providing a clear physical and visual separation between the village and the adjacent settlement at Irby. - Conserve the rural character and intact historic field pattern, particularly in proximity to Irby Hall where the area contributes towards the setting of the Scheduled Monument and listed building. - Preserve open long-distance views to the west across the Dee Estuary towards the hills in North Wales. - Protect and enhance the public right of way connecting Irby to Thurstaston and promote further opportunities to increase access and enjoyment of the landscape in association with any new development. - Consider additional planting to reduce the visual impact of Pensby High School. - Consider views from Thurstaston Hill in relation to any development changes in the south of the area.

-1 The guidance provided should not be interpreted to the effect that residential development of the scale assessed would be considered acceptable in principle in landscape terms.
+The guidance provided should not be interpreted to the effect that residential development of the scale assessed would be considered acceptable in principle in landscape terms.